No. 11 TCU 47, No. 15 Oregon 41 (3 OT)

 Patterson amassed 18 years as an assistant coach, including three with the Horned Frogs, before taking the torch from Dennis Franchione prior to the 2000 GMAC Mobile Alabama Bowl.

-He served as a graduate assistant in 1982 and received his bachelor’s degree in physical education in 1983.
+Patterson’s defensive acumen dates back to his own playing days at Kansas State, where he played strong safety and outside linebacker for the Wildcats in 1980 and 1981.
+He served as a student assistant in 1982 and received his bachelor’s degree in physical education in 1983.
 He took the linebacker coaching position at Tennessee Tech while earning a master’s degree in educational administration in 1984.

 A native of Rozel, Kansas, Patterson is married to the former Kelsey Hayes.
 He has three sons: Josh, Cade and Blake.